tasket/Qubes-VM-hardening/README.md

 * The service name has been changed from `vm-sudo-protect` in pre-release to `vm-boot-protect`.
 The install script will automatically try to disable the old service.

 * Currently if a vm-boot-protect check fails there is no immediate way to alert the user at startup.
 The VM will attempt to shutdown instead.
 See issue #7 for discussion.

+* All the user-writable startup files in /home should be protected.
+See issue #9 if you see an omission or other problem.

 ## Releases
 - v0.8.0  Adds protection to /rw, file SHA checksums, whitelists, deployment